BindraAgamjot256/zenos/README.md

 An experimental x86_64 operating system written in Rust.

-> **Note on pronunciation**: "Zenos" is pronounced /ˈziː.nɒsss/ (like "Zeno's paradox" with emphasis on the 's'), not as "zen OS".
+> **Note on pronunciation**: "Zenos" is pronounced /ˈziː.nɒsss/ (like "Zeno's paradox" with emphasis on the 's'), not as "zen OS."

 ## Overview